Get One of the Top 50 Plumbing Blogs Directly to Your Inbox!

 Posted by on

-As a business owner, you job is to make sure that you're doing the best job possible and providing quality service or products to your customers.
+As a business owner, your job is to make sure that you're doing the best job possible and providing quality service or products to your customers.
 However, if the plumbing system of your Sacramento business is not working properly, it can halt your business in its tracks.

 Knowing the condition of your pipes through regular inspection and maintenance can prevent a problem before it begins.
 However, if you're having sewer line issues, technicians using commercial video cameras can peer into your pipes with the aid of closed circuit TV (CCTV) and inspect them for leaks, blockage, obstructions, root growth or other issues that may be causing your sewage backups or the flooding of your business.

-To inspect your business's sewer line, a trained technician will insert a professional video camera into your pipe and will inspect the line through the following steps:
+To inspect your business's sewer line, a trained technician will insert a professional video camera into your pipe and will inspect the line through the following steps.

-Entry: Most businesses have a cleanout port access for their sewer line and a technician will use this entry to access your pipe.
+Most businesses have a cleanout port access for their sewer line and a technician will use this entry to access your pipe.
 For properties that do not have built-in insertion points, one will need to be made so that the sewer camera can be inserted into the pipe.
 This will require the technician to dig a small hole to get to the pipe, and then make a small hole in the pipe through which to insert the camera.

-Insertion: The second step of the process is the insertion of the sewer camera into the pipe.
+The second step of the process is the insertion of the sewer camera into the pipe.
 The camera is small and sends a live feed to a monitor/CCTV via a fiber optic cable, which allows the technician to view the inside of the pipe.

-Examination: Since the CCTV operator is watching in real time, he or she is able to use the camera to view everything as it makes its way down the pipe from the time it is inserted.
-During the process, Express Sewer & Drain plumbing experts will be able to see whether your pipes are broken, have slipped, or if they are obstructed by globs of hair, grease, or organic growth like tree roots.
+Since the CCTV operator is watching in real-time, they can use the camera to view everything as it makes its way down the pipe from the time it is inserted.
+During the process, plumbing experts will be able to see whether your pipes are broken, have slipped, or are obstructed by globs of hair, grease, or organic growth like tree roots.
 The video is recorded so that it can be reviewed for a better determination of your sewer pipe issues.

-Evaluation: Once the camera has run the length of the pipe, the video is then reviewed and an a recommendation can be made about how you can proceed.
+Once the camera has run the length of the pipe, the video is then reviewed and a recommendation can be made about how you can proceed.
 A sewer camera can detect a number of issues with your pipes, including:

 • Blockages or obstructions